sharryy/HTML-CSS-TIL/README.md

 # HTML-CSS-TIL

- This is a collection of vanilla HTML/CSS Projects which are a part of Colt Steele's Web Developer Bootcamp.
+ This is a collection of vanilla HTML/CSS and (a bit Bootstrap :/) Projects which are a part of Colt Steele's Web Developer Bootcamp.